fastmachinelearning/hls4ml/api/PROFILING.md

 Using a low precision can help reduce the FPGA resource usage of a model, but may result in loss of model performance if chosen inappropriately.
 The profiling tools in `hls4ml` help you to decide the appropriate model precision.

-Profiling uses some extra dependencies, to install these, run `pip install .[profiling]` from the `hls4ml` root.
+Profiling uses some extra dependencies, to install these, run `pip install hls4ml[profiling]`.
 The profiling tools are provided as a `Python` module which you can use.

 Three types of objects can be provided: **a Keras model object**, **test data**, and an **HLSModel object**.
 You will need to initialise these objects by using a trained model, loading a model from a file, and loading your data.
 The Keras model and data each need to be in the format that would normally allow you to run, e.g. `model.predict(X)`.